Skip over main navigation

 1. What we do

-Training for employee representatives
+Programmes for employee representatives

 IPA has developed a range of participative training programmes for employee representatives, and for trade union representatives, designed to enhance the contribution collective employee voice can make to organisational success.
 More here....

-Training for managers
+Programmes for managers

-What happens after the training?
+What happens after the programme ends?

 Contact us